 The Booking Rate Tells a Story

-Our GA corridor has a 36.8% booking rate — the lowest among our major corridors.
-That's not because the pricing is bad.
-It's because Miami-to-Atlanta movers tend to be younger, more price-sensitive, and they shop 5-7 quotes before deciding.
-They're comparing full-service movers against PODS, U-Haul, and sometimes just stuffing everything into an SUV.
+Our GA corridor has a 36.8% booking rate -- lowest among our major routes.
+Not bad pricing.
+Just younger, price-sensitive customers shopping 5-7 quotes.
+Comparing full-service movers against PODS, U-Haul, and sometimes just cramming everything into an SUV.

 Best Time to Move: Miami to Atlanta